Puhak0324/AppointmentScheduling/README.txt

 This submission includes two separate lambda expressions.
 The first will be located inside several functions when a dialog box is called.
 The second will be located near the top variable initializers that simplify where all login attempts, success/failure, and logout timestamps go.

-The JavaDoc will be located under the puhak.firstscreen folder and opened by clicking module-summary.
-EVERYTHING has been notated within Javadoc.

 Scenario: